-With Tina taking on Promotions and Marketing, the two along with their team are working to build on the foundations that were laid over thirty years ago.
+With Tina taking on Marketing and Donor Relations, the two along with their team are working to build on the foundations that were laid over thirty years ago.
 Together, they’re leading a renewed vision for providing healing ministry to people whose lives have been seriously impacted by substance use and other life-controlling problems.

 The Need for Support